Obihiro's Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

-Obihiro: Ainu Restaurant "Ponchise" Relocates from Kita no Yatai, Becoming a Hub for Popular Cuisine, Events, and Lunch
+Obihiro's Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events

-"Ainu Homestyle Cuisine Ponchise," which graduated from Obihiro's Kita no Yatai in October 2025, reopened in November of the same year at the former site of "Gyoza no Shofuku."
-This new location, a step up from the food stall, has become a place where a freer, more open atmosphere flows, connecting a diverse range of people.
-In this article, we'll introduce not only the restaurant's menu but also its background and its charm as a gathering place for people.
+"Ainu Home Cooking Ponchise," which graduated from Obihiro's Kita no Yatai in October 2025, reopened in November of the same year at the former site of "Gyoza no Shofuku."
+This new location, a step up from the food stall, has become a place where time flows more freely and openly, connecting a wide variety of people.
+In this article, we'll introduce not only the restaurant's menu but also the story behind it and its appeal as a gathering place.

 The Major Turning Point That Sparked the Restaurant's Creation

-A 5-minute walk from Obihiro Station, "Ponchise" is a street-level shop nestled in an alley of office buildings.
+A 5-minute walk from Obihiro Station, Ponchise is a street-level shop on a lane lined with buildings.

-"Ponchise" began its journey at Obihiro's Kita no Yatai, but its inception was marked by a major turning point in the life of its owner, Junko-san.
-Originally, Junko-san was a customer at Kita no Yatai.
+Ponchise got its start at Obihiro's Kita no Yatai, but its beginning was marked by a major turning point in owner Junko's life.
+Originally, Junko was a customer at Kita no Yatai.
 As she frequented the stalls, she began to think, "I'd like to open my own place here someday."
-However, with her children still young, she initially gave up on the idea, thinking, "Now is not the time."
+However, with her children still young, she initially gave up on the idea, thinking, "Now is not the right time."
 But just one week later, she was diagnosed with cancer.
-At the same time, she received a call from the Yatai management, asking if she'd like to try being a trainee at the food stall.
+At that very moment, she received a call from the Kita no Yatai management, asking, "Would you like to try being a trainee at a stall?"

-The fear of "I might die" removed her mental brakes, and Junko-san decided, "I'm going to do what I want to do."
-She joined the Yatai as a trainee and continued to run her stall at Kita no Yatai for the next eight years.
-"If it weren't for the illness, my desire to open Ponchise might have just remained a dream," she reflects.
+The fear of "I might die" removed her mental brakes, and Junko decided, "I'm going to do what I want to do."
+She joined as a trainee and went on to run her stall at Kita no Yatai for eight years.
+"If it weren't for my illness, my desire to open Ponchise might have just remained a dream," she reflects.

-The logo features the same mark as owner Junko-san's tattoo.
+The logo features the same mark as owner Junko's tattoo.

-As she continued her business at the stall, she gradually began to envision her next steps.
+As she continued her business at the stall, she gradually began to see what she wanted to do next.
 One of the catalysts for wanting to relocate was a live concert she held in her stall, featuring a singer friend.
-While the concert in a space that could only hold about 10 people was enjoyable, she also felt it was a bit cramped.
-"I want to create a place that can better showcase the charm of these people."
-This thought grew, and she began to imagine a space that could accommodate about 40 people, a place where people could gather and express themselves more freely.
+While the concert in a space that could only hold about 10 people was fun, she also felt it was a bit cramped.
+"I want to create a place where I can better showcase the charm of these people."
+This thought grew, and she began to envision a space that could accommodate about 40 people, a place where people could gather and express themselves more freely.

-The carefully designed interior is simple yet tasteful, with Ainu influences felt throughout.
+The carefully designed interior is simple yet tasteful, with Ainu-inspired touches throughout.

-She wanted to create a place that could shine a brighter light on her artist friends and support their activities.
+She wanted to create a place that could shine a spotlight on her artist friends and support their activities.
 This desire led to the relocation.
-And so, she chose the current location for her restaurant.
+And so, she chose the current location.

-A delightful space just to be in, featuring CDs from the Sapporo-based Ainu music band "nincup," as well as traditional coats, bear photos, and books.
+It's a fun space just to be in, with items like CDs from the Sapporo-based Ainu music band "nincup," traditional coats, photos of bears, and books.

 A Variety of Ainu Dishes Passed Down from Mother to Daughter, Still Eaten Today

-Tender and mild in flavor.
+Tender and mild-flavored.
 The salad is also delicious.
 "Shiranuka Venison Genghis Khan (with salad)" for 1,320 yen.

-If one were to perfectly replicate ancient Ainu cuisine, it would involve the entire lifestyle of the Ainu as a hunting people—hunting deer, gathering wild plants, and performing rituals.
-However, it's not realistic to reproduce that exactly in a restaurant setting.
+If one were to perfectly replicate ancient Ainu cuisine, it would have to encompass the entire lifestyle of the Ainu as a hunting people—hunting deer, gathering wild plants, and performing rituals.
+However, reproducing that exactly in a restaurant is not realistic.

-"Sikerebe-shu," a liqueur made by infusing Amur cork tree berries and bark, for 880 yen.
+"Shikerebe-shu," a liquor made by infusing Amur cork tree berries and bark, for 880 yen.

 "Muninimo-shito," fermented potato dumplings, for 770 yen.
 Served with butter, salted kelp, and mefun (fermented salmon kidney).

-"Pone-ohaw," a soup simmered with pork bones and vegetables, for 770 yen.
+"Poneohau," a soup made with pork bones and vegetables, for 770 yen.
 Its gentle flavor warms the body.

-Nevertheless, the flavors she grew up with were still special.
+Nevertheless, the flavors she grew up with are truly special.
 As she became an adult, she began to re-engage with Ainu cuisine.
-The taste of her mother's cooking, imbued with all these memories, is the root of the cuisine at Ponchise.
+Her mother's cooking, imbued with all these memories, is the root of the dishes at Ponchise.

-"Homemade Butterbur Sprout Miso & Cream Cheese with Nanbu Senbei Crackers" for 770 yen.
-A specialty that incorporates Nanbu senbei, as her father's roots are in Hachinohe.
+"Homemade Butterbur Scape Miso & Cream Cheese with Nanbu Senbei" for 770 yen.
+Her father's roots are in Hachinohe, which inspired this excellent dish featuring Nanbu senbei crackers.

 Various Events Held on Regular Closing Days, Sundays & Mondays

 Ponchise is regularly closed on Sundays and Mondays.
 However, these are not quiet days off.
-The space hosts a variety of events, such as curry and biryani pop-ups, a project to support Myanmar refugees, live music, and workshops.
-On some days, the pop-up curry shop "saam" serves food, while on other nights, it transforms into a Tonkori workshop or a wine bar.
+The space hosts a variety of events, such as curry and biryani pop-ups, fundraisers for Myanmar refugees, live music, and workshops.
+Some days, the pop-up curry shop "saam" serves food, while on other nights, it transforms into a tonkori workshop or a wine bar.

 "Even for events I'm not hosting, I somehow end up showing my face and drinking with everyone (laughs)."
-Perhaps it's because of Junko-san's personality that people naturally gather here.
-Ponchise can also be booked for private parties of 15 or more people and is equipped with a screen and projector, making it a venue that accommodates many people's "I want to try" ideas.
+Perhaps thanks to Junko's personality, people naturally gather here.
+Ponchise can also be booked for private parties of 15 or more and is equipped with a screen and projector, making it a venue that accommodates many people's "I want to try this" ideas.

-After the relocation, a new lunch service was launched.
-This was something not offered during the Kita no Yatai days, allowing customers to enjoy the taste of Ponchise during the daytime.
+After relocating, Ponchise started a new lunch service.
+This was something they didn't offer during their time at Kita no Yatai, allowing customers to enjoy the flavors of Ponchise during the day.

-The newly started lunch service.
-This is the "Sikerebe-spiced Braised Pork Bowl" for 1,210 yen.
+The newly launched lunch service.
+This is the "Shikerebe Spice Braised Pork Bowl" for 1,210 yen.

-The menu includes items like the "Sikerebe-spiced Braised Pork Bowl" (1,210 yen) and "Pone-ohaw (with udon noodles)" (990 yen).
-Partly due to the start of lunch service, the number of female customers has increased.
-Recently, thanks to the influence of the popular manga, anime, and movie "Golden Kamuy," there has also been an increase in visitors from overseas, including South Korea and Taiwan.
+The menu includes items like the "Shikerebe Spice Braised Pork Bowl" (1,210 yen) and "Poneohau (with udon noodles)" (990 yen).
+The introduction of lunch service has led to an increase in female customers.
+Recently, due to the influence of the popular manga, anime, and movie "Golden Kamuy," the number of international visitors from places like South Korea and Taiwan has also been growing.

 Beyond the Restaurant: The Annual "Seimei Banzai Festival"